top of page

 While it is true that significant improvements have been made in the field of virtual reality for architecture, there are still certain challenges that need to be addressed.
 A few limitations that exist today can be summarized as follows:

-- High-polygon 3D models: Models can vary from small houses with a few thousand polygons to big projects with millions of polygons.
-Additionally, there can be files related to materials, textures that add to the complexity of rendering in real-time on headsets like Oculus Quest 2 - which has a limited capacity.
+• High-polygon 3D models: Models can vary from small houses with a few thousand polygons to big projects with millions of polygons.
+Additionally, there can be files related to materials, textures that add to the complexity of rendering in real-time on headsets like Meta Quest 2 or 3 - which has a limited capacity.
 This turns out to be frustrating for Architects who do not want to spend a lot of time cleaning up models.
 Significant improvements in this area have been made, but there is always a threshold beyond which complex models may not work in a plug-and-play fashion.

-- Photo-realistic experiences: Most of the popular rendering engines like Lumion, VRay still do not have a direct VR integration option.
+• Photo-realistic experiences: Most of the popular rendering engines like Lumion, Vray, Twinmotion, Enscape still do not have a direct VR integration option.
 The popular way of getting these photorealistic scenes into VR is via 360 panoramas which can be viewed in headsets and provide an excellent immersive experience - but a lot of the content is lost in this process which is a limiting factor for high-quality VR experiences.

 As we saw in the above sections, most of the 3D to VR workflow directly integrates with the software used currently by Architects & Designers.
 This implies that the costs in implementing VR at the firm essentially depends on two additional factors:

-Hardware costs: Most firms begin with acquiring 1 or 2 headsets to start with and measure the ROI of VR for design review workflows.
+• Hardware costs: Most firms begin with acquiring 1 or 2 headsets to start with and measure the ROI of VR for design review workflows.
 This helps to get initial results with clients and internal stakeholders before rolling out a wider implementation of the technology in the organization.
-In this case, initial hardware costs begin at $299/headset considering Oculus Consumer Version Headsets.
+In this case, initial hardware costs begin at $199/headset for Meta Quest 2.

-Software costs: Like most software acquisitions, there is a range of options to choose from for our VR requirements.
+• Software costs: Like most software acquisitions, there is a range of options to choose from for our VR requirements.
 Typically, for 3D to VR integrations and showing off panoramas, SketchUp, or Revit models, software prices range from $500 USD/year to $2000 USD/ year per user as a starting point.
 Also, these are typically monthly subscriptions which can be disabled at any point in most cases.
+Sentio VR's pricing starts at $99 per month for the Lite plan.
 Check SENTIO VR pricing here for more information.

 Therefore, with an initial investment of less than $1,000 USD per year, any Architecture, Design, or Construction firm can get started with VR and measure the ROI before making company-wide adoption and bigger investments.